Happiness Begins Tour

-The Happiness Begins Tour was the tenth concert tour by the Jonas Brothers, in promotion of their fifth studio album, Happiness Begins (2019).
-The tour began on August 7, 2019, in Miami, Florida at the American Airlines Arena and concluded on February 22, 2020, in Paris, France at the AccorHotels Arena.
+Happiness Begins Tour was the tenth concert tour by the Jonas Brothers, in promotion of their fifth studio album, Happiness Begins (2019).
+The tour began on August 7, 2019, in Miami, Florida at the American Airlines Arena and concluded on February 22, 2020, in Paris, France at the AccorHotels Arena, marking the first tour since the band's break up in 2013.

 Background

 On April 30, 2019, the band and venues teased the phrase "Happiness Begins tomorrow", hinting a tour.
 On May 1, 2019, the band officially announced their first major arena concert tour in ten years.
 Currently including 70 concerts in North America, 5 in Latin America, and 16 concerts in Europe.
 Bebe Rexha, Jordan McGraw, and Livvia are the opening acts in North America.
 On May 7, additional shows where added in Los Angeles, New York City, Toronto, and Chicago due to the high ticket demand.
 Due to overwhelming demand, on May 10, 23 additional were announced.
 On May 30, additional shows were added in Mexico City and Monterrey, due to high ticket demand.

 On June 6, 2019, the band added an extra London date at Wembley Arena.
 On June 10, 2019, more shows were added in North American cities of Albany, University Park, Cincinnati and Birmingham, as well a second show in Inglewood due to overwhelming demand.